Rio Vista Falls, San Marcos

 Launch at City Park in San Marcos.
 Be careful, the concrete can be very slippery.

 ¾ mile: Rio Vista Falls.
-Have everyone pull in on the left side.
+Have everyone park their canoes on the left side above the falls.
 I usually have folks dock sideways and then I pull all the canoes out of the water to the far left and park them perpendicular to the wall (take up little space, leaving plenty of room for other groups to portage).
 Show the group the falls.
 The falls are man made rapids that were created to support an old dam.
 The first drop (the slot) is the hardest to run (especially for an open canoe).
 Most groups should portage (carry around) at least the first drop.
 It is possible portage the first drop and run the second and third (or to portage one and two and run # 3).
 If you decide to run the falls (or any part of it) only one canoe at a time should be on the water approaching the falls.
 Kneeling is very important here.
 Life Jackets essential.
 Station a person on the side of the first slot (be careful, the current is strong and the top of the dam is slimy) to show where the slot is and to assist with canoes that approach incorrectly.
 Station several guys below the falls to catch swamped boats (canoes have wrapped around the pilings of the bridge just downstream of the falls) and to direct traffic to the bank, and tie up and bail water out of the boats.
 Emphasize leaving the dam one canoe at a time, making sure the lead canoe has cleared the obstacles before the next canoe starts.
 Remember, it is OK to carry the canoes around the falls – and that is probably the best plan for most groups!

 1 mile: IH 35

-I prefer the right channel.
-It only involves one portage and it is a relatively easy one.
-And, the right channel has more current and obstacles and is more scenic.
-But, it is more challenging, and if you have a group of novices you might be better off going left.
-To go right, first have everyone pull in on the tip of the island (there is some concrete there).
+1.25 mile: Cape's Dam (beginning of Thompson's Island).
+Not a runnable dam (at least, not safe for open canoes).
+Portage this rock dam and go down the right channel around Thompson’s Island.
+First have everyone pull in on the tip of the island (there is some concrete there).
 Pull the canoes out as they arrive to make room for the next one.
 Portage to the calm water at the end of the concrete.
 As you go along, watch for a very large Bald Cypress tree on the left, very impressive.
 There will be some small rapids, so make sure that the group is alert and spaced out properly.
 As you approach Cape's road (a small bridge over the river) note that immediately upstream of the bridge on the left side, there is an old Sycamore stump that leans out over the channel.
 Canoes tend to be pulled into it sideways (I've seen lots of folks turn over at this point).
 Good place for them to learn the importance of reading the current.
 If you want to avoid the flips in the first place you should station a man above the tree to direct traffic to the right.
 Lots of current in this area.
 It is a hard place for novices to find a parking place - but that's life.
 Just downstream of the bridge there are some limbs to dodge and even a rock in the middle of the river!
 If you plan to eat lunch in this area (the island, downstream of the bridge, is state property - John Stokes Park) I would pick the first good parking place on the left that you can find (it will be right across from the discharge point for the state fish hatchery - some water coming into the river on the right side).

 2.5 miles: The river will slow down.
 Lots of trees to dodge.

 4.5 miles: Blanco River enters on the left.
 I would recommend waiting here for the stragglers to catch up (also make sure that no one beats you to this point).
-Once you have everyone together warn them to stay to the right as they approach Cumming's Dam.
+Once you have everyone together warn them to stay to the left as they approach Cumming's Dam.

 Cummings Dam